 - providing space and support for small community groups

-How can I get involved?
+How can you get involved?

-Creating a campus offers a real opportunity for communities to influence the services in their community area directly, and to plan for the future.
+Community consultation and development of specific proposals for campus facilities will be taken forward by the local area boards..
 Anyone wanting to know more should attend their local area board meetings, or visit the dedicated community campus webpage for their area:

 - Bradford on Avon

-- Wootton Bassett
+- Royal Wootton Bassett

 People can also get more directly involved in the running of the campus programme.

 Each campus is driven by a group of community representatives called a community operations board (COB).
 The COB works to a set of guidelines to help them to deliver the local campus.

 This is set up by the local area board and there will be opportunities for people to volunteer to join the COB both as full members and as co-opted members who may help with a specific issue or project.

 - Terms of Reference for the Shadow Community Operations Board Terms of Reference for the Shadow Community Operations Board 261kb